Chorus/Chorus-Documentation/docs/remits-overview.md

 ![Sitemap - Remits](assets/Remits/Remits_Screenshots/Sitemap-Remits.png)

 By default, the 'Recent Remits' view will display.
-Another view for 'All Remits' is available as well.
+Another view with 'All Remits' is available as well.

 - Recent Remits - Remits with a transaction date within the past 30 days.
 - All Remits - All (active?) remits in the system.